-- 1.1 The Middlesbrough Development Corporation is referred to as the "Development Corporation" in these rules. - 1.2 These rules apply to meetings of the Development Corporation Board ("Board") and where appropriate to the meetings of the audit committee and workstreams established by the Board. in the event of conflict between these rules and the constitution, the rules shall have effect - 1.3 References in these Rules to the "Chair" mean the Member for the time being presiding at the meeting of the Board, and at a meeting of the Audit Committee or other workstream established by the Board. - 1.4 These Rules shall be read in conjunction with other parts of the Constitution - 1.5 These Rules are subject to any statute or other enactment whether passed before or after these Rules came into effect.
+- 1.1 The South Tees Development Corporation is referred to as "the Development Corporation" in these Rules. - 1.2 These Rules apply to meetings of the Development Corporation Board ("Board"), and where appropriate to the meetings of the Group Audit & Governance Committee and workstreams established by the Board. - 1.3 References in these Rules to the "Chair" mean the Member for the time being presiding at the meeting of the Board, and at a meeting of the Group Audit & Governance Committee or other workstream established by the Board. - 1.4 These Rules shall be read in conjunction with other parts of the Constitution. - 1.5 These Rules are subject to any statute or other enactment whether passed before or after these Rules came into effect.

-2. Annual meeting of the Development Corporation Board
+2. Annual Meeting of the Development Corporation Board

-- 2.1 The Annual Meeting will: - (a) confirm the TVCA Mayor as the person who is to preside at meetings; - (b) approve the Members of the Development Corporation; agree the portfolio responsibilities of each of the members and any functions delegated to them; - (c) confirm an elected member of Middlesbrough Council as the Vice Chair(s); - (d) approve the minutes of the last meeting; - (e) receive any declarations of interest from Members; - (f) receive any announcements from the TVCA Mayor and/or the Group Chief Executive; - (g) consider any recommendations from the Audit Committee; - (h) appoint the Group Audit Committee; - (i) appoint such other workstreams as the Development Corporation considers appropriate;
+- 2.1 The Annual Meeting will: - (a) confirm the Mayor as the person who is to preside at meetings; - (b) approve the Members of the Development Corporation; agree the portfolio responsibilities of each of the members and any functions delegated to them; - (c) elect the Vice Chair(s); - (d) approve the minutes of the last meeting; - (e) receive any declarations of interest from Members; - (f) receive any announcements from the Mayor and/or the Group Chief Executive; - (g) consider any recommendations from the Group Audit and Governance Committee; - (h) appoint the Group Audit and Governance Committee; - (i) appoint such other workstreams as the Development Corporation considers appropriate; - (j) appoint the membership of the workstreams referred to in the preceding subparagraphs after: - (i) deciding the number of members to be appointed to each workstream and their term of office;

-- (j) appoint the membership of the workstreams referred to in the preceding subparagraphs after: - (i) deciding the number of members to be appointed to each workstream and their term of office: - (k) appoint the Chair and Vice-Chair of the Audit Committee, after considering any proposal put to them by the Committee. - (I) appoint the Chair and Vice-Chair of the workstreams referred to in the preceding subparagraphs; - (m) appoint to outside bodies; - (n) agree the officer scheme of delegation; - (o) consider amendments to the Development Corporation's procedure rules, as appropriate; - (p) approve the Development Corporation's allowances scheme; - (q) decide the date and time for the ordinary meetings of the Development Corporation Board; - (r) consider any other business set out in the agenda for the meeting.
+- (k) appoint the Chair and Vice-Chair of the Audit and Governance Committee, after considering any proposal put to them by the Committee. - (I) appoint the Chair and Vice-Chair of the workstreams referred to in the preceding subparagraphs; - (m) appoint to outside bodies; - (n) agree the officer scheme of delegation; - (o) consider amendments to the Development Corporation's procedure rules, as appropriate; - (p) approve the Development Corporation's allowances scheme; - (q) decide the date and time for the ordinary meetings of the Development Corporation Board; - (r) consider any other business set out in the agenda for the meeting.